-As already established, ladybugs cause many problems for cats if they’re eaten.
-While domestic ladybugs aren’t anything to worry about, it’s impossible to know what species your cat is hunting.
+As established, ladybugs cause problems for cats if they’re eaten.
+While domestic ladybugs aren’t anything to worry about, it’s impossible to know what species your cat’s hunting.

 It’s also difficult to stop them if they eat ladybugs away from the home when they’re out at night.

-There are also significantly few health benefits associated with ladybug consumption.
-However, that doesn’t mean they’re all bad, as they offer your cat the following things:
+There are few health benefits associated with ladybug consumption.
+However, that doesn’t mean they’re all bad, as they offer your cat the following benefits:

-While many pet owners don’t like their cats to hunt, it stimulates their senses and sharpens their minds, especially when cat owners are out throughout the day.
+While many owners don’t like their cats to hunt, it stimulates their senses and sharpens their minds, especially when cat owners are out during the day.

-While cats would need to consume lots of ladybugs to get the protein they need, protein gives them energy and helps the body’s tissues, organs, skin, hair, tendons, blood, and muscle grow healthy and strong.
+While cats would need to consume lots of ladybugs to get the protein they need, protein gives them energy and helps the body’s tissues, organs, skin, hair, tendons, blood, and muscle grow healthy.

 Are Cats Allergic To Ladybugs?

-It’s not common for cats to be allergic to ladybugs, especially as most will never come into contact with one.
-However, that’s not to say it’s not possible.
+It’s not common for cats to be allergic to ladybugs, but it’s not possible.

-There’s a link between human allergies and ladybugs, particularly after they’ve invaded the home.
+There’s a link between human allergies and ladybugs, particularly after they’ve entered the home.
 They trigger respiratory problems and cause an itchy sensation.

 The problem is that cat allergy signs are similar to the irritation caused by eating ladybugs.
-If your cat displays allergy symptoms after eating a ladybug, it’s more likely that the toxic fluid is upsetting both its mouth and gastrointestinal tract.
-Cats that suffer from allergies display the following signs:
+If your cat displays allergy symptoms after eating a ladybug, it’s more likely that the toxic fluid is upsetting its mouth and gastrointestinal tract.

 - Itchy skin